jondashkyle/hardly-everything/writing/intro.md

 ---

 - less about scheduling, more about intervals
+- the cyclical nature of habits, the internet, feeds, etc...
+- thinking about music as the period of time between notes, not thinking about the specific times when notes happen.
 - cadence and volume
 - less about “i want to see this every day” and more about “i probably only need to check this every couple days”
 - the utility of sculptural furniture, memphis, etc…